-MessagePro Service
+US-Tech MessagePro Service

 Terms of Service

 July 15, 2019

 These Terms of Use are legally binding and govern the use of the MessagePro services, the underlying software and applications, and all associated program and data interfaces.
 PLEASE READ THESE TERMS OF USE CAREFULLY AND COMPLETELY.
 By using the MessagePro services(s), you represent that: